Short safari to Masaï Mara

 • Toiletries, lip balm and scarves

-• Miniature wet towel and Kleenex (enough
+• Miniature wet towel and Kleenex (enough)

-• )Small backpack
+• Small backpack

 • Small reusable water bottle

-• Small flashlight or headlamp (its handy)
+• Small flashlight or headlamp

 • Safari hat or cap